adrianabreu/dailynasapicsbot/README.md

 Every day NASA publishes a photo through its open api.
 Since I really like those images and I usually share them with my friends I decided to create this bot.

-It justs download a JSON through the api once per day (using cron on a linux hosted machine), and then sends: The title, the normal pic as photo and the hd pic as a document to a telegram channel.
+It justs download a JSON through the api once per day (using a cron trigger for the azure function), and then sends: The title, the normal pic as photo, the hd pic as a document to a telegram channel.

 ## Pictures